 It doesn’t happen as often but it does on some random rare occasions.
 In Ubuntu, these program windows get grayed out but you still can’t close them or anything.
 Unlike Windows, you don’t even have a taskbar to right-click on and select Task Manager.
 You can’t use Ctrl+Alt+Del because it brings the logoff screen instead.

 If you search for the Task Manager in the Unity Dash or use any other tools you may have installed, you won’t find it either.
 That does not mean Ubuntu lacks a Task Manager though.
 Instead, the Task Manager in Ubuntu is known as System Monitor.
-It’s a little lacking in features compared to the new Task Manager introduced in Windows 8, which is used on Windows 10.
+It lacks features compared to the new Task Manager introduced in Windows 8, which is used on Windows 10.
 But the System Monitor on Ubuntu does do the job of managing tasks quite perfectly.

 Must read: How to Install and Uninstall Software in Ubuntu

-1. Launch the System Monitor by either searching for it or by typing the following command in a terminal window.
+1. Launch the System Monitor by searching for it or typing the following command in a terminal window.

 gnome-system-monitor

-2. When opened, you’ll notice it is divided into three tabs: Processes, Resources, and File Systems How To Use Task Manager In Ubuntu
+2. You’ll notice it is divided into three tabs: Processes, Resources, and File Systems.
+How To Use Task Manager In Ubuntu

 3. The Processes tab shows a list of all the currently running processes along with their Process ID, CPU, and Memory usage.
 It also shows the priority of the process which is something the Windows Task Manager doesn’t do.

-• Stop Process: Sends a pause signal, does not kill the process so you can continue at a later time.
+• Stop Process: Sends a pause signal, does not kill the process so you can continue later.

 • Continue Process: This lets you continue a stopped process.